 Radio and Television II prepares students for admission to television production programs at institutions of higher learning.
 Students train on professional equipment creating a variety of video projects.
-Students enrolling in this program should have successfully completed Radio and Television I. During this second-year program students integrate and build on first-year curriculum while mastering advanced concepts in production, lighting and audio.
+During this second-year program students integrate and build on first-year curriculum while mastering advanced concepts in production, lighting and audio.